HOTAPIYC/AutomationProjectBuilder/README.md

 ```

 ## Contact
-If you are interested in extending this to a full application and you have questions or suggestions on improving this, let me know! :man_cartwheeling:
+If you are interested in extending this to a full application and/or you have questions or suggestions on improving this, let me know! :man_cartwheeling:

 ## License
 ```